 Listener Support - allows you to add a Support button to your Anchor profile.
 Any listener can pledge a monthly recurring amount to support your podcast.

-Money Tab - The section in your Anchor account on the web or on your Anchor mobile app where you can set up Anchor payments, view your Sponsorships, and manage your money from your ad campaigns.
+Money Tab - The section in your Anchor account on the web or on your Anchor mobile app where you can set up Anchor payments, view your running ads, and manage your money from your ad campaigns.

 Manual Distribution - distributing your podcast to external platforms on your own.